-EUROPEAN DRAGON'S LAIR/SPACE ACE SOFTWARE CORNER ROM HACK - 28 November 2007 | 7 February 2010
+EUROPEAN DRAGON'S LAIR/SPACE ACE SOFTWARE CORNER LASERDISC MODIFICATION - 28 November 2007 | 7 February 2010

 Developed by Jeff Kulczycki, written by Matteo Marioni, with contributions by Shaun Wood

-good due to the laser rot issue.
+almost all gone for good due to the laser rot issue.
 So, if you still have a European Dragon's Lair or Space Ace with a working laserdisc player,

 you most probably need a replacement disc in order to have a good video display.
-The only available solution is to use the discs reprinted in the early '90s for the Software
+One solution is to use the discs reprinted in the early '90s for the Software

-You need a true Software Corner reprinted disc, not one of the early Software Corner discs which are just original arcade Philips discs with a changed hub label.
-Reprinted discs look like this :
+You need a true Software Corner reprinted disc, not one of the early Software Corner discs which are just original Philips arcade discs with a changed hub label.

-While early Software Corner discs look like this :
+Early Software Corner discs look like this :

-Modified ROM image (see download section)
+• Modified ROM image (see download section)

 THEORY OF OPERATION

-The reprinted Software Corner discs differ from the original Philips ones by an offset of 78 frames.
-For Dragon's Lair discs, basically you need to subtract 78 to the frame value in each frame search perfomed by the arcade machine.
-Well, by disassembling the ROMs, Jeff was able to understand that every frame search in the game is calculated on a 00000 base offset.
-This offset is stored in U45 ROM at a certain location.
+The reprinted Software Corner discs differ from the original Philips discs by an offset of 78 frames.
+For Dragon's Lair discs, 78 needs subtracted from the frame value for each search the arcade game poerforms.
+By disassembling the ROMs, Jeff saw that every frame search in the game is calculated on a 00000 base offset, stored in the U45 ROM.
 Jeff changed it to 99922 (78 frames less), and now the game works perfectly using a reprinted Software Corner disc.
-The same modification has been done for the three known European version of the game (so far) : Atari Rev.D1, Atari Rev.D2 and Sidam.
-Shaun did the same for Space Ace.
-This time the offset is positive, so he changed the base offset to 00078 in Space Ace Euro U45 ROM.
-The hacked ROM images are enclosed in the zip archive in the download section below.
-Shaun also fixed the CRC inside the U45 ROMs in order to have them all pass the CRC test performed at boot by the game program.
+This modification has been done for the three known (so far) European versions of the game : Atari Rev.D1, Atari Rev.D2, and Sidam.
+Shaun did the same for Space Ace, for which the offset is positive, so he changed the base offset to 00078 in the Space Ace U45 ROM.
+The new ROM images are in the download section below.
+Shaun also updated the CRC inside the ROMs to have them all pass the CRC test performed at boot.

-DOWNLOAD EuroDLSASCHack.zip NOW!
-(59k)
+DOWNLOAD Euro_DL_SA_Software_Corner_Disc_Mod.zip NOW!

 LASER GAMES |

-This website was created by Jeff Kinder & Dave Hallock, 1997 - 2020.
+This website was created by Jeff Kinder & Dave Hallock, 1997 - 2023.

 All trademarks and copyrighted materials are property of their respective owners.